The Dresden Files characters: Mavra

 Description: Prominent vampire of the Black Court.

-She is one of the few surviving members of the Black Court and, therefore, one of the most powerful and fearsome creatures in the vampire community.
-Thomas tells Harry how the White Court managed to do away with much of Mavra's kind by getting Bram Stoker to publish "Dracula" which is a virtual 'how-to' book on killing Black Court vampires.
+Mavra is one of the few surviving members of the Black Court and, therefore, one of the most powerful and fearsome creatures in the vampire community.
+Thomas tells Harry how the White Court managed to do away with much of Mavra's kind by getting Bram Stoker to publish his novel Dracula, which is filled with information on methods of killing Black Court vampires.
 Mavra, having survived so many centuries despite the devastation of her kind, is extraordinarily powerful, devious, and a proven survivor.
 In addition to her supernatural powers as a vampire, she is as skilled in the use of magic as a full-fledged wizard and has been a threat to Dresden a few times throughout the novels since her introduction in Grave Peril.
-Mavra was apparently destroyed by Dresden in Blood Rites, but actually survived - what Harry killed was one of her underlings, which she used as a decoy.
-More recently in Dead Beat, she acquired the Word of Kemmler, receiving it from Harry as payment for blackmail photos of Karrin Murphy shooting one of Mavra's human servants with a shotgun.
-What Mavra intends to do with this tome has yet to be revealed.
-When she was last seen, Dresden threatened to use everything at his disposal, referring to the offer of Knighthood from the Winter Court, his contact with the fallen angel Lasciel, and the Darkhallow, and the standing offer from Lara Raith for him to join her organization, to kill her if she attempted to harm or blackmail Murphy or any of Harry's friends again.
-"Mavra" is also the modern Greek word for 'black' in its feminine form.
+Mavra is apparently destroyed by Dresden in Blood Rites, but she survives the assault, having let an underling die in her place as a decoy.
+In Dead Beat, she acquires the Word of Kemmler, receiving it from Harry as payment for blackmail photos of Karrin Murphy shooting one of Mavra's human servants with a shotgun.
+Dresden threatens to use everything at his disposal, referring to the offer of Knighthood from the Winter Court, his contact with the fallen angel Lasciel, and the Darkhallow, and the standing offer from Lara Raith for him to join her organization, to kill her if she attempts to harm or blackmail Murphy or any of Dresden's friends again.

+Mavra remains out of sight until Battle Ground, in which she and a group of other surviving Black Court vampires attempt to take advantage of the supernatural chaos raging throughout Chicago by performing a necromancy ritual.
+During their fight with Dresden and a team of Wardens, Toot-Toot cuts an incision into Mavra's back and stuffs in a packet of garlic, severely injuring her and forcing her to flee.

+Mavra's name is the modern Greek word for "black" in its feminine form.